Our Team

 Anne-Ryan Heatwole

 Anne-Ryan Heatwole is a journalist based in New York City.
-Anne-Ryan holds a master's degree in journalism from the Columbia University Graduate School of Journalism.
+Anne-Ryan holds a Master's degree in journalism from the Columbia University Graduate School of Journalism.
 Prior to that, Anne-Ryan wrote for Virginia Living Magazine.
 She attended the University of Virginia for her undergraduate studies.

 Anne-Ryan works as a writer and researcher for MobileActive.org where she is a frequent contributor to the blog.